salahef1/My-Rover/README.md

 # My Rover

-**My Rover** allows you to control a robot powered by Raspberry Pi 3b+ using an Android App via Wifi.
+**My Rover** allows users to control a robot powered by Raspberry Pi 3b+ using an Android App via Wifi.

 ## What you will need